 12. In the development of the Compliance Monitoring Report, some instances were identified in which SIDS CCMs noted that capacity building would assist them to improve their implementation of CMMs.
-The Commission notes that the special requirements and circumstances of SIDS need to be borne in mind in the implementation of the Scheme.
+The Commission notes that the special requirements and circumstances of SIDS need to be borne in mind in the implementation of the Scheme consistent with paragraph 8 of CMM 2011-06 (the adopted DP33.rev.1).